rejnowicz281/oconnect-api/README.md

-# OBook API
+# OConnect API

-This is the Backend API for [Obook](https://github.com/rejnowicz281/obook)
+This is the Backend API for [OConnect](https://github.com/rejnowicz281/oconnect)

 Assignment for The Odin Project - [Odin-Book](https://www.theodinproject.com/lessons/nodejs-odin-book)